 To put it short, vendors sell more and their clients can work more.
 Both make more money and optimize their businesses.

-A manufacturer never runs out of parts, and does not have to spend money on large stock.
+A manufacturer never runs out of parts and does not have to spend money on the large stock.
 It’s a win-win situation, as a vendor can sell more and predict sales more precisely.